kentjuno/blocksite/README.md

-# SiteBlocker extension for Google Chrome
+# SiteBlocker extension for Google Chrome Vietnam version
 An open source, site blocking/filtering extension for Google Chrome.
-Version 0.3.
+Version 0.1.
+Copy from English version with some fix: https://github.com/SuperJarek/Site-Blocker-for-chrome
 ## How to install?
 - Download the full directory
 - Go to chrome://extensions/ in your browser